 Investment Advisers Act Framework

-The principles-based statutory framework of the Investment Advisers Act of 1940 has proven remarkably robust in protecting investors while allowing the fiduciary advisory profession to grow, benefiting investors, the capital markets, and the U.S. economy.
-The IAA supports this evergreen and adaptable approach, which facilitates tailoring regulatory requirements to an investment adviser’s business.
-We oppose recent proposals by the SEC that would move away from this highly effective approach and impose prescriptive, one-size-fits-all requirements on investment advisers.
+The principles-based framework of the Investment Advisers Act of 1940 has consistently protected investors while fostering the growth of the fiduciary investment adviser profession, benefiting investors, capital markets, and the U.S. economy.
+The IAA strongly supports this adaptable approach, which allows regulatory requirements to be tailored to an investment adviser’s business.
+We actively engage with the SEC to ensure that its regulation of advisers adheres to this regulatory framework and does not introduce ineffective prescriptive, one-size-fits-all requirements.

 Fiduciary Standard